Updated on July 1st, 2019 by Nate Parsh

 This has resulted in huge revenue growth over the years.
-From 2013-2017, Netflix grew revenue by approximately 28% per year.
-Earnings-per-share have grown at a 48% annual rate in that time, but despite that growth, Netflix still does not pay a dividend.
+From 2015-2018, Netflix grew revenue by approximately 33% per year.
+Earnings-per-share have grown at an average rate of 120% during this time, but despite that growth, Netflix still does not pay a dividend.

 Reasons For Paying A Dividend

 Dividends are an important part of many companies’ capital allocation programs.
-Some companies, such as Dividend Aristocrats like Walmart (WMT) and Johnson & Johnson (JNJ), have raised their dividends for several decades running.
+Some companies, such as Dividend Aristocrats like 3M (MMM) and Altria (MO), have raised their dividends for several decades running.
 A few companies such as General Mills (GIS) have paid dividends to shareholders for over 100 years.

 Even companies that were very reluctant to pay dividends have joined in the dividend parade.
 Shareholders of traditionally non-dividend paying sectors, such as technology, have embraced dividends as part of their capital allocation programs.
-Companies such as Apple (AAPL) have initiated dividends over the past decade, due in large part to rising shareholder demands for them.
+Companies such as Apple (AAPL) and Cisco Systems (CSCO) have initiated dividends over the past decade, due in large part to rising shareholder demands for them.

 For income investors such as retirees, dividends can help replace lost income from no longer working.
-The working age eventually stops for everyone, but life’s expenses never do.
-That is why dividend stocks can be such a valuable component of a retirement strategy.
+Even though retirees are no longer receiving a paycheck from employment, they still have many of life’s expenses to pay for.
+That is why dividend stocks can be such a valuable component of a retirement planning strategy.

-But growth stocks like Netflix are much different than dividend stocks like Walmart or Johnson & Johnson.
+But growth stocks like Netflix are much different than dividend stocks like 3M and Altria.
 Netflix still has to spend huge amounts of capital on content, which is a necessary expense to retain subscribers and continue to grow its subscriber base.

-In 2017, Netflix spent $9.8 billion on additions to its streaming content assets.
-Realistically, Netflix may always have very high content costs, a necessary evil to maintain its competitive edge.
-There are many competitors in the streaming space, which casts doubt on whether Netflix will ever pay a dividend to shareholders.
+In 2018, Netflix spent $13 billion on additions to its streaming content assets.
+This was a 33% increase from 2017.
+It is likely that Netflix could always have high content costs, as the company operates in a highly competitive space and will always have to fight for subscribers.
+There are many rival streaming services trying to lure customers away from one another, which casts doubt on whether Netflix will ever pay a dividend to shareholders.